Ages: 6 weeks to 15 months

 - Placing all babies to sleep on their backs

 - Using individual cribs with firm mattresses and tight-fitting sheets

 - Designating staff to be within sight and sound of all sleeping infants, and checking on sleeping infants every 5 minutes

-- Allowing NO additional items in cribs (including blankets, bumpers, pillows, and soft toys).
+- Allowing NO additional items in cribs.
 Use of sleep sacks is allowed.

-In addition, all YWCA Minneapolis Early Childhood Education staff members receive training in infant and child CPR (every two years) as well as the prevention of Sudden Infant Death Syndrome and Shaken Baby Syndrome (annually).
+All YWCA Minneapolis child care staff receive training in infant and child CPR (every two years) and the prevention of Sudden Infant Death Syndrome and Shaken Baby Syndrome (annually).